dlavelle7/connect_five/README.md

 tox
 ```

-Travis CI is used as to automate the CI build (tox) whenever change is
+Travis CI is used as to automate the CI build (tox), whenever change is
 detected to a branch on GitHub (click the "build" image on this readme for
 build info).